 Cost: (for the cannery only) $7.80 for adults, $6.55 for seniors, $ 3.90 for youth and kids 5 and under are free

-Time Needed: One to three hours if you plan to visit the cannery, walk the village and grab a bite to eat
+Time Needed: One to three hours if you plan to visit the Gulf of Georgia Cannery, walk the village and grab a bite to eat

 The Cannery is a collection of buildings which include an icehouse, a vitamin oil shed, the main cannery building and additional utilitarian buildings.
 The Cannery houses a collection of over 10,000 objects primarily related to the salmon, halibut and herring fisheries.